Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: System Model

 The primary function of the receiver is to reconstruct the image signal from the received MultiSem $\hat{y}$.
 The receiver employs a generative mechanism based on the DM to generate and select the image that most closely aligns with the transmitted semantic features.
 The DM is capable of progressively generating intricate image structures from simple noise distributions through a systematic denoising process.
 This methodology not only yields high-quality and diverse images but also effectively leverages conditional information to steer the generation process.
 In this study, we utilize conditional information to influence the type of images generated \cite{CDF}.
 When compared to other generative models, the DM demonstrates superior performance in terms of image quality and diversity, and its training process exhibits greater stability.
-Initially, the receiver generates the image set $\hat{I}_{set}$ utilizing the conditional generation mechanism inherent in the DM.
+Initially, the receiver generates the image set $\hat{I}_{set}$ utilizing the conditional generation mechanism inherent in the DM as $\hat{I}_{set} = \xi_{\eta_D}^{h \times w}(\kappa),$ where $\xi_{\eta_D}(\cdot)$ generates the image set with the same length and width as the target image which is are respectively given by $h$ and $w$ based on the trained customized diffusion model, and $\kappa$ represents the shared dataset between the transmitter and the receiver.

 Subsequently, the receiver systematically extracts the image features from each image within the generated set.
 These features are then integrated with the received text features, followed by a comparison with the received multimodal semantics.
-Ultimately, the receiver identifies the image $\hat{I}$ that exhibits the highest degree of correspondence, which is summarized as follows
+Ultimately, the receiver identifies the image $\hat{S}$ that exhibits the highest degree of correspondence, which is summarized as $\hat{S}=\xi_{\eta_S}(\hat{I}_{set};\hat{y}),$ where $\xi_{\eta_S}(\cdot)$ is the selection mechanism function for the received semantic signal $\hat{y}$ and the post-processing of the generated dataset $\hat{I}_{set}$ by the receiver.